FlorentRu/Staples-Inspired-AI-Practical-Answers-for-Office-Needs/README.md

   Shows actual model outputs, including how it weighs factors like ongoing ink expenses, used/refurbished furniture, and more.

 - **Easily Adaptable**
-  You can add more questions in the same style or adjust prompts for other domains.
+  We can add more questions in the same style or adjust prompts for other domains.

 ---